 The Certification de Sécurité de Premier Niveau (CSPN) scheme was set up by the French information security agency ANSSI in 2008.
 Under this scheme, the security of products is evaluated mainly by means of limited-time black box testing.
-CSPN aims to offer a high level of confidence on product security, while being less expensive or time-consuming than a Common Criteria evaluation.
+CSPN aims to offer a high level of confidence on product security, while being less expensive or time-consuming than a Common Criteria evaluation by only focusing on the vulnerability analysis (penetration testing).